Wow! It’s been a while since we posted anything here…

 (Geek Days in Lille – France)

-The goal is to keep from now on a balanced prototype with features we have integrated into the game at the moment.
+The goal is to keep a balanced prototype with features we have integrated into the game at the moment.
 It’s easier to tweak little values a bit everywhere from a clean basis than to fake values resulting from systems that will eventually be present.

 For a quick overview of the state of the team, departments by departments:

-- Graphics: the team is still composed of Jacques and Manon, who had the most production time for now, so they are quite in advance compared to the other departments.
-Almost all the characters, camp entities, exploration entities and backgrounds are drawn and integrated to the game, so we can say it’s going quite well 🙂 There’s still plenty to do, but we have no doubts we’ll be on schedule.
+- Graphics: Jacques and Manon are still in charge.
+They had the most production time for now.
+So they are quite in advance compared to the other departments.
+Almost all the characters, camp entities, exploration entities and backgrounds are drawn and integrated to the game.
+So we can say it’s going quite well 🙂 There’s still plenty to do, but we have no doubts we’ll be on schedule.

-- Communication: Claire and Bruno are helping us a lot with the communication on social networks while we are focused on the production, it’s with them that you’ll be interacting on Twitter, Facebook and Instagram!
+- Communication: Claire and Bruno are helping us a lot with the communication on social networks.
+So we can focus on the production.
+You’ll be interacting with them on Twitter, Facebook and Instagram!

 - Sound: we contracted with an experienced artist for the music & sounds, we already have received some demos that are really promising!
 More on that another time.

-We should finish the production of the game before this date, but we prefer to have a little buffer time before planned release to be sure we won’t have to announce another delay.
+We should finish the production of the game before this date.
+But we prefer to have a little buffer time before planned release to be sure we won’t have to announce another delay.
 As players we hate that, so we’ll try to keep our word.
-The buffer time will be used to playtest and balance the game even more, and take time to translate the game in several languages before release.
+We’ll use the buffer time to playtest and balance the game even more.
+And take time to translate the game in several languages before release.